Male and female typing on laptop

 New Companies Office requirement for PPS numbers

-The Companies Office will shortly implement Section 35 of the Companies (Corporate Enforcement Authority) Act 2021 which contains a requirement for all directors of Irish companies to provide their PPS numbers when filing an Annual Return (Form B1), the appointment or resignation of a director (Form B10) or an application to incorporate a new company (Form A1) in an effort to assist with the identification of directors and the prevention of fraud and identify theft.
+On 11 June 2023, the Companies Office implemented Section 35 of the Companies (Corporate Enforcement Authority) Act 2021 which contains a requirement for all directors of Irish companies to provide their PPS numbers when filing an Annual Return (Form B1), the appointment or resignation of a director (Form B10), a notification by individual that he/she has ceased to be a director (Form B69) and an application to incorporate a new company (Form A1) in an effort to assist with the identification of directors and the prevention of fraud and identify theft.

-The Companies Office is in the process of updating the B1, B10 and A1 forms to enable this new requirement and to ensure that PPS numbers will not be publicly available once the submissions are uploaded to the public record.
+The Companies Office has updated the B1, B10 and A1 forms referred to above to enable this new requirement and to ensure that PPS numbers will not be publicly available once the submissions are uploaded to the public record.

-Irish directors must ensure that their first name, surname and date of birth provided to the Companies Office are correct.
+Irish Directors must ensure that their first name, surname and date of birth provided to the Companies Office are correct.
 The Companies Office will crosscheck this information against the details held by the Department of Social Protection (DSP).
-Whilst minor discrepancies in the spelling of an individual’s first name will be accepted, e.g. Chris instead of Christopher, if there is a discrepancy in any of the other personal details, the filing will be rejected.
-This could lead to delays in meeting the Annual Return filing deadline, the imposition of a late filing fee and possible loss of audit exemption (where applicable) for the next two financial years.
-It could also lead to difficulties with the operation of bank accounts or in dealing with other third parties if there is a delay in registering the appointment and/or resignations of directors on the public record.
+Whilst minor discrepancies in the spelling of an individual’s first name will be accepted e.g. Chris instead of Christopher, if there is discrepancy in any of the other personal details, the filing will be rejected which could lead to delays in meeting the Annual Return filing deadline, the imposition of a late filing fee and possible loss of audit exemption (where applicable) for the next two financial years.
+It could also lead to difficulties with the operation of bank accounts or in dealing with other external third parties if there is a delay in registering the appointment and/or resignations of directors on the public record.

 Requirement for directors without a PPS Number